-Ideally, the fresh (not pressed and dried) duplicate specimen that is not to be included in the herbarium should be used for identification.
+Ideally, a fresh (not pressed and dried) duplicate specimen - if the species is to be included in one of the archives described above - that is not to be included in the herbarium should be used for identification.
 Identification requires basic knowledge of morphological characteristics of different plant families, plant keys, and access to a herbarium (University of Wyoming, University of Florida, etc.), a clean bench space in the lab, a dissecting microscope, and dissecting kit.
 If there is any doubt, a duplicate specimen should be submitted to a taxonomic expert for identification.

 After unknown specimens are identified, update the information in the data sheets, files or database.
+If the species is identified prior to submission of the data, it is not necessary to retain the original morphospecies name in the datasheets or entered data.

-, , , Date: 11/03/2014 l NEON Doc. #: NEON.DOC.014042 Author: D. Barnett Revision: D ı
+Title: TOS Protocol and Procedure: F Protocol and Procedure: Plant Diversity Sampling Date: 02/24/2015 NEON Doc. #: NEON.DOC.014042 Author: D. Barnett Revision: E